-The Draft 2023 Measure A/AA Strategic Plan is consistent with the 2021 Strategic Plan.
-The changes primarily include updating the language, revenue numbers, and project statuses to keep the document contemporary, but the policies, programming, and implementation guidelines from the 2021 Strategic Plan were retained with minor changes in the Draft 2023 Strategic Plan.
+The Draft 2023 Measure A/AA Strategic Plan is consistent with the adopted 2021 Measure A/AA Strategic Plan.
+The changes primarily include updating the language, revenue numbers, and project statuses to keep the document contemporary, but the policies, programming, and implementation guidelines from the adopted 2021 Measure A/AA Strategic Plan were retained with minor changes in the Draft 2023 Measure A/AA Strategic Plan.